‘We have to stop all this infighting’: Seattle’s former homelessness director on why we spend so much without a fix

-A year ago this month, Jason Johnson — the leader of Seattle’s Human Services Department, which manages potentially the largest homelessness city budget in the Pacific Northwest — announced he would resign.
+A year ago this month, Jason Johnson — the leader of the Seattle Human Services Department, which manages potentially the largest city budget for homelessness in the Pacific Northwest, announced he would resign.

 The same day, mere miles away, COVID-19 claimed its first American victim.
 Johnson, who was to be a temporary department head, quickly realized he couldn’t step down just yet.